-Construction is moving along rapidly on the new 23-acre park in the Mainlands despite the all of the rain.
-Work is currently being done on the fishing pier and restroom building and names for the park have been narrowed down to three choices.
+Construction is moving along rapidly on the new 23-acre park in the Mainlands despite all of the rain.
+Work is currently being done on the fishing pier and restroom building, and names for the park have been narrowed down to three choices.

-Warner said that over the next two weeks workers will be painting the restroom building, installing the picnic tables, benches, and exercise equipment, as well as completing the fishing pier.
+Warner said that workers would be painting the restroom building over the next two weeks, installing the picnic tables, benches, exercise equipment, and completing the fishing pier.

-Since 2003, park naming policy allows citizen’s input.
-After publicizing the contest in the Sun Sentinel, a city email blast, and at all of the local schools, the city received only 58 suggestions for names.
-This could be because the residents were given a phone number to request information on how to pick up a packet for the contest, and did not offer an easy, online submission form.
+Since 2003, the park naming policy allows citizen’s input.
+After publicizing the contest in the Sun-Sentinel, a city email blast, and at all local schools, the city received only 58 suggestions for names.
+This could be because the residents were given a phone number to request information on picking up a packet for the contest and did not offer an easy online submission form.

 - Mainlands Park

 The three finalists were published again in the Sun-Sentinel for readers to vote on.
 However, no one responded, according to Warner.

 With no input, the three names were then forwarded to the city manager and then to the city commission, who favored the name, Mainlands Park.

 “It should be Mainlands Park.
 That’s what it’s representing,” said Commissioner Diane Glasser.